-The difference between root and stem is due to the following properties like:
+The difference between root and stem is due to the following properties:

-Origination: Roots originate from the radicle by the germination of seed whereas shoots originate from the plumule of developing the embryo.
+Origination: Roots originate from the radicle through the germination of seed, whereas shoots originate from the plumule of the developing embryo.

-Arrangement of vascular bundles: In roots, the vascular bundles are arranged in the central core while in shoots, arranged in a dispersed form.
+Arrangement of vascular bundles: In roots, the vascular bundles reside within the central core, while shoots have dispersed vascular bundles.

-Presence of nodes: Nodes are the growing point of the stem, which is absent in a root system.
+Presence of nodes: Nodes are the growing units of the stem, which a root system lacks.

-Apart from many differences, there are also some similarities like:
+Apart from many differences, roots and stems are the structures that share some similarities like:

-The occurrence of vascular tissues: Both root and stem carry vascular tissues, i.e. xylem and phloem.
+The occurrence of vascular tissues: Both root and stem possess vascular tissues, i.e. xylem and phloem.